-To say that 2020 has felt like a long year is an understatement.
+To say that this year has been a long one is an understatement.

 But we don’t have to write off the holidays entirely and just hope for better in the future, says psychologist Adia Gooden PhD.
-“What’s important is to honor that this year is going to feel different,” she explains.
+“What’s important is to honor that these holidays are going to feel different,” she explains.
 “There’s probably going to be some disappointment, some sadness, some loneliness, and that doesn’t mean there’s something wrong with you.
 Or that you’re not grateful.
-It’s a very human reaction, especially after a really hard and isolating year.”
+It’s a very human reaction.”

-This year, the holidays will require taking care of our expectations and being mindful of the fact that we’re all fatigued after months of trying to make the best of bad (and uncertain) circumstances.
+Going through this holiday season will require managing your expectations and being mindful of the fact that you’re incredibly fatigued after months and months of trying to make the best of bad (and uncertain) circumstances.
 Taking these feelings seriously and treating them with care is a vital starting point, says Gooden.

 Begin from a place of self-compassion